Classic Shortbread Cookies

 Step 2: Mix in the Salt (and Flavorings if Using)

 Mix in the salt and vanilla extract if using.
-You could also use a different extract like almond extract, lemon extract, or various spices if you like.
+You could also use a different extract like almond extract, lemon extract, or various spices if you’d like.

 Step 3: Mix in the Flour

-Add the flour to your dough and mix until it is just incorporated.
-You don’t want to over-mix here.
-The more you mix the more tough your cookies will become.
+Add the flour to the dough and mix until it is just incorporated.
+You don’t want to over-mix the dough.
+The more you mix, the tougher your cookies will become.

 Step 4: Chill the Dough

-Press the dough out on a piece of parchment paper to about 1/2″ thick.
-Allow the dough to chill in the refrigerator for about 20 minutes to firm up.
+Press the dough out on a piece of parchment paper.
+Allow the dough to chill in the refrigerator for about 15 minutes to firm up.
 This will ensure that the cookies will not spread too much in the oven.

 Step 5: Cut out Your Dough

-Roll the dough out to about 1/4″ thick and then use a cookie cuter to cut out your cookies.
-I like to use a cuter with scalloped edges for a classic look.
-Alternatively you can press the dough into a circle and cut it out into thin wedges, like a pie.
+Roll the dough out to about ¼ inch (0.6 cm) thick and then use a cookie cuter to cut out the cookies.
+I like to use a cutter with scalloped edges for a classic look.
+Alternatively, you can press the dough into a circle and cut it out into thin wedges, like a pie.

 Place the cut out cookies on a parchment lined baking sheet and prick them with a fork.
 This will keep them from puffing up in the oven and will keep them flat.
-Dust them with a bit of granulated sugar.
+Dust them with a bit of granulated sugar for texture.

 Step 6: Bake